 - Prevent hazardous e-waste from entering municipal incinerators or landfills.

 - Prevent the exportation of e-waste to developing countries.

 - Provide for visible tracking of e-waste throughout the product recycling chain.

 Products can be refurbished and resold for value or managed at the end of their useful life for commodity recovery.
-Commodities such as gold, silver, copper, plastics and more are recovered, while byproducts such as mercury, lead, barium and cadmium, the inherently hazardous byproducts of electronics, are carefully managed.
-Waste Management satisfies customer compliance with consumer take-back programs in the 25 states mandating these eCycling programs and provides the same comprehensive management in nonlegislated states as well.
+Commodities such as gold, silver, copper, plastic and others are recovered, while byproducts such as mercury, lead, barium and cadmium—the inherently hazardous byproducts of electronics—are carefully managed.
+In 2019, 6,555 tons of e-waste were collected for recycling.

 Coal Ash Recycling

 Air pollution regulations require particulates such as fly ash, a coal combustion byproduct to be captured rather than emitted.
 Power plants use activated carbon injection (ACI) systems to remove mercury from flue gases, which is then recaptured in the electrostatic precipitators or bag houses.
 This process prevents mercury from escaping the smokestack into the atmosphere, resulting in fly ash with elevated carbon levels.